- Barajar

 1. It is about fulfilling a communication objective by using the right kind of advertising media in a cost-efficient way.

-2. It means using a budget in a cost-efficient way by selecting the best suitable advertising media.
+2. It means using a budget in a cost-efficient way by selecting the best suitable advertising media. effectively and efficiently conveying an advertising message to a predefined target group by means of the most suitable media channels. |

 What are the main aspects of Media Planning?